jolman009/literati-library/docs/DOCKER.md

 # 🐳 Docker Deployment Guide

-This guide covers running Literati using Docker for both development and production environments.
+This guide covers running ShelfQuest using Docker for both development and production environments.

 ## 📋 Prerequisites